Big Pharma still betting on "messed up" Indian drugs market

 Other drugmakers may raise stakes in local units made cheaper by a rupee that has fallen 12 percent in value over the past year compared with the U.S. dollar, said Aditya Khemka of brokerage Ambit Capital.

-AstraZeneca has said it hopes to take full control of AstraZeneca Pharma India Ltd (ASTR.NS), at a cost of more than $100 million, to give it greater flexibility in India.
+AstraZeneca has said it hopes to take full control of AstraZeneca Pharma India Ltd, at a cost of more than $100 million, to give it greater flexibility in India.

-Khemka believes Sanofi SA (SASY.PA), which has said emerging markets are important for growth, could well be the next to raise its stake in Sanofi India Ltd (SANO.NS).
-A Sanofi spokesman declined to comment.
+Khemka believes Sanofi SA, which has said emerging markets are important for growth, could well be the next to raise its stake in Sanofi India Ltd. A Sanofi spokesman declined to comment.

-Even Novartis AG NOVN.VX, whose cancer drug Glivec was refused a patent by the Supreme Court last April, is launching new drugs.
+Even Novartis AG, whose cancer drug Glivec was refused a patent by the Supreme Court last April, is launching new drugs.

 COMPULSORY LICENCE

-India stunned the pharmaceutical industry in 2012 by overriding a valid patent on cancer drug Nexavar from Bayer AG (BAYGn.DE) and issuing a so-called compulsory licence to Natco Pharma Ltd (NATP.NS), allowing the local firm to sell a copy for a fraction of the price.
+India stunned the pharmaceutical industry in 2012 by overriding a valid patent on cancer drug Nexavar from Bayer AG and issuing a so-called compulsory licence to Natco Pharma Ltd, allowing the local firm to sell a copy for a fraction of the price.

 The threat of more such licences has since been hanging over the sector like a Sword of Damocles, said Ranjit Shahani, head of Novartis' India unit.